dib-lab/2022-paper-genomic-tax-redundancy/manuscript.md

 Table: Entropy measurements for GTDB taxonomy using 318k genomes from rs207 genomes. {#tbl:gtdb-entropy}

-There are 73 genera (of 16686) with no perfectly identfying hashes, and 8 families (of 4107), and 4 orders (out of 1593).
+There are 73 genera (of 16686) with no perfectly identifying hashes, and 8 families (of 4107), and 4 orders (out of 1593).
 However many of these (all of these? :) are pathological cases where there are very few genomes at the given taxonomic rank.
 CTB: fix these numbers to reflect some of the weird edge cases we found :)